dak180/disk-burnin-and-testing/README.md

 Performs these steps:

 1. Run SMART short test
 2. Run SMART extended test
-3. Run `badblocks`
+3. Run `badblocks` (if NOT started with -n)
+3b.
+Run `hdparm secure-erase` (if started with -s)
 4. Run SMART short test
 5. Run SMART extended test

 The script sleeps after starting each SMART test, using a duration based on the polling interval reported by the disk, and adding an additional delay to account for discrepancies.